FRESH ARRIVAL: ALL 2026 HASHIRI SHINCHA ARE NOW IN – DISCOVER JAPAN’S EARLIEST GREEN TEAS!

 4778

-The very first Shincha of the year 2025.
-Grown pesticide-free on the southern Pacific island of Yakushima, Japan, from the fine Yutakamidori cultivar.
-Harvested on April 15th, 2025.
+The very first Shincha of 2026.
+Grown pesticide-free on the southern Pacific island of Yakushima, Japan, crafted from the fine Yutakamidori cultivar.
 80g

 • Teas from the Yutakamidori cultivar are also excellent when prepared as a cold brew